Natural Science

 In this lesson, we will explore the key characteristics of flowering plants that allow them to be identified: the structure of the flower, inflorescences, fruits, stems, and leaves, and we will also get acquainted with the systematic position of flowering plants.
 Don't worry, it may sound dull, but such a simple lesson has prepared many unexpected things for you.
 For instance, did you know that a cucumber is a gourd, a pear is an apple, and cone berries grow on the gymnosperm juniper?
 If not, dive in.

 Inevitably, each of you at home has some minerals.
 Considering them is very interesting.
-Today we will try to learn to see the minerals' features and where they come from.
+Today, we will try to learn to see the minerals' features and where they come from.

 20. "Physics" in Greek translates to "nature".
 Therefore, there's no need to go far to find physical phenomena.
 All material bodies around us obey the laws of physics.
 We might not notice them because they seem ordinary and don't catch the eye.
 But today, I will try to create a little miracle for you and show several physical experiments that, despite their simplicity, vividly demonstrate the principles and laws of the universe.

-However, science arises where fortune-telling disappears and an accurate forecast arises.
+However, science arises where fortune-telling disappears, and an accurate forecast arises.
 In this lesson, we will talk about how chemistry was born, how chemical elements were discovered, and how you can find these elements in your home.
 And let's experiment a little.

 24. Bionics Is the Science of the Future